top of page

 2021

-The deep personal relationship between women and their hair is evident in history, philosophy, myths and religion.
-I have researched old wedding traditions, many of which involve hair.
+The deep personal connection between women and their hair runs through history, myth, philosophy, and religion.
+In my research into old wedding traditions, I discovered many rituals centered around hair.

 bottom of page